Yujan3333/Master-in-Computer-Science-and-Information-Technology/Main/Research/Seminar 1/Seminar - Folder/All Reference.md

 More recent research has incorporated hybrid and deep learning approaches.
 Shahi et al. \[9] proposed a hybrid model combining FastText embeddings with NB and other classifiers for classifying Nepali tweets.
 Their study, published in *Computational Intelligence and Neuroscience* (a Q2-ranked journal), achieved strong results and validated the use of hybrid features for low-resource languages. ✅

-Similarly, Pant and Shakya \[10] applied BiLSTM for aspect-based sentiment analysis of Nepali restaurant reviews, showing that deep learning can capture sentiment nuances more effectively than NB alone.
+Similarly, Pant and Shakya \[10] applied BiLSTM for aspect-based sentiment analysis of Nepali restaurant reviews, showing that deep learning can capture sentiment nuances more effectively than NB alone.❌

 In multilingual and code-switched settings, Pahari and Shimada \[11] developed a dataset of Nepali-English social media texts and applied both traditional and transformer-based models.
 Although their work was published in the ACL Anthology (not a Q2 journal), it remains a valuable contribution to multilingual sentiment analysis.